Jhoan5/network-shcool/README.md

    2 Tp-link 8-Port Switches
    30 meters of UTP (Unshielded Twisted Pair) Cable: Essential for establishing wired connections between devices.
    22 RJ45 Connectors: Used for terminating UTP cables and ensuring secure and reliable connections.

+> This project doesn't allow new collaborations, only read